jayjun0805/es-cli/README.md

   Commands:

-    init|i     Generate a new project
+    init, i     Generate a new project

   Options: